R&D: new licenses, patents and registered trademarks | MarketScreener

 Pursuant to Article 17 of Regulation (EU) nº 596/2014 on market abuse and Article 226 of the consolidated text of the Spanish Securities Market Act, approved by Royal Legislative Decree 4/2015, of 23 October, we hereby make the following REGULATORY ANNOUNCEMENT:

-PharmaMar announces positive results in its lurbinectedin monotherapy trial for small cell lung cancer
+∙In this presentation, the detailed data from the lurbinectedin monotherapy trial in small cell lung cancer will be presented.

+∙PharmaMar has already announced that the trial met its primary endpoint, as determined by both the investigator and the IRC (Independent Review Committee) assessments.

+Madrid, 1st of April, 2019.
+PharmaMar (PHM:MSE) has been notified by the lead author, Dr. Luis Paz-Ares, MD, PhD, Professor of Medicine at the Hospital Universitario 12 de Octubre in Madrid, Spain, that the abstract titled "Efficacy and safety profile of Lurbinectedin in second-lineSCLC patients: results from a phase II single-agenttrial" has been accepted by ASCO (American Society of Clinical Oncology) and has been selected for an oral presentation at the 19th Annual Meeting in Chicago, Illinois.
+Dr. Paz-Ares will present the data on June 1st.

+In this oral presentation, the results referring to the phase II study of lurbinectedin, in monotherapy, with the 105 patients who have participated will be made public.

-Madrid, 25th of March 2019.
-PharmaMar (PHM:MSE) today announced that its Phase II trial of lurbinectedin as a single agent for the treatment of relapsed small cell lung cancer (SCLC) has achieved its primary endpoint, by both investigator review and IRC (Independent Review Committee).
+PharmaMar has already announced that the trial met its primary endpoint, as determined by both the investigator and the IRC (Independent Review Committee) assessments.

-The primary endpoint of this trial was to measure the Overall Response Rate (ORR), with other secondary endpoints such as Duration of Response (DOR), Progression-Free Survival (PFS), Overall Survival (OS) and safety.

-This multicenter, single arm, phase II clinical trial, involving 105 patients from 38 centers in nine different countries in Europe and the US, assessed the safety and efficacy of lurbinectedin in patients with relapsed SCLC.
+Dr. Paz-Ares and PharmaMar management will host a conference call after the data presentation.
+More details will follow in due course.

 Legal warning